apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 ## Adding Echo.java

 If you notice the structure of the value attribute, you'll see a defined path that leads to the Echo plugin.
-In the root folder of the Cordova BlackBerry WebWorks repo, look for a folder called framework.
+In the root directory of the Cordova BlackBerry WebWorks repo, look for a directory called `framework`.
-This folder contains all of the source code that runs natively on the BlackBerry.
+This directory contains all of the source code that runs natively on the BlackBerry.
 Navigate to `framework/ext/src/org/apache/cordova`.
-At this point, you'll see all of the plugin folders, inside of which is the source code.
-So add the folder echo to `framework/ext/src/org/apache/cordova/echo` and create a file called `Echo.java` at `framework/ext/src/org/apache/cordova/echo/Echo.java`.
+At this point, you'll see all of the plugin directorys, inside of which is the source code.
+So add the directory echo to `framework/ext/src/org/apache/cordova/echo` and create a file called `Echo.java` at `framework/ext/src/org/apache/cordova/echo/Echo.java`.